Stefan Wyszyński: Bishop

 Just a year later, on 25 March 1946, Pope Pius XII appointed him Bishop of Lublin; he was consecrated by Cardinal August Hlond on 12 May that year.

+Asked by delegates of the Central Committee of Polish Jews to condemn the Kielce pogrom of 4 July 1946, bishop Wyszyński explained the massacre as popular retribution for Jewish participation in the new Communist government, adding that "the Germans wanted to exterminate the Jewish nation because the Jews spread Communism" (see Żydokomuna).
+He also claimed that Jewish books consulted during trial of Beilis had not dispelled the accusations of ritual murder, and demanded that the Jews leave Poland.

-After Hlond's death on 22 October 1948, he was named Archbishop of Gniezno and Warsaw, and thus Primate of Poland, on 12 November 1948.
+After Hlond's death on 22 October 1948, Wyszyński was named Archbishop of Gniezno and Warsaw, and thus Primate of Poland, on 12 November 1948.
 As the cardinal lay dying, he had asked that Wyszyński's name be forwarded to Rome as a potential replacement.

 Post-war resistance to Communism

 World War II ended in 1945; however, beginning in the eastern portion of present-day Poland, and later in the west, hostilities continued for several years between a large segment of Poles and the Stalinist government.
 The Catholic Church hoped for the return of the Polish government-in-exile from London and the removal of Stalin's puppet regime; it actively supported the anti-Communists.
 One of the prime issues was the confiscation of church property by the Communist government.
 In 1950, Wyszyński decided to enter into a secret agreement with the Communist authorities, which was signed on 14 April 1950 by the Polish episcopate and the government.
 The agreement settled the political disputes of the church versus the government in Poland.
 It allowed the church to hold onto "reasonable" property, separated the church from politics, and even allowed authorities to select a bishop from a list of three candidates.

 Beginning in 1953, another wave of persecution swept Poland.
-When the bishops continued their support for anti-Communist resistance, the government began holding mass trials and imprisoning priests, including Wyszyński, who had just been made cardinal.
+The bishops continued their support for anti-Communist resistance, the government began holding mass trials and imprisoning priests.
+In February 1953 the regime issued a decree which made Church appointments subject to regime approval as well as requiring oath of allegiance.
+The episcopate, including Wyszyński, released a non possumus where they made their opposition clear.
+Subsequently Bishop Czesław Kaczmarek was arrested and Wyszyński was asked to condemn him.
 On 25 September 1953 he was imprisoned at Rywałd, and later placed under house arrest in Stoczek Klasztorny near Lidzbark Warmiński, in Prudnik near Opole and in the Komańcza monastery in the Bieszczady Mountains.
 While imprisoned, he observed the brutal torture and mistreatment of detainees, some of it highly perverse in nature.
 He was released on 26 October 1956 following Polish October.